AtrributeErrorer/RedditVideoMaker/README.md

 A python script that automatically makes redditvideos

-note; im new to coding, and it's probably not even perfect or efficient
+note; im new to coding, and it's probably not even perfect or efficient Important Note: The Minecraft Gameplay file will not be provided, I recommend downloading this: https://www.youtube.com/watch?v=u7kdVe8q5zs
+However, if you want to use your own, you must have it in the same folder as the reddit bot, and make sure the video is named to "Minecraft Parkour Gameplay No Copyright.mp4"

 You need visual studio code and python to run the script.